geodesicraft/geodesicraft.github.io/README.md

 ```

 > **Note**
-> Sometimes when changing classes, they will not update until you stop and restart the dev server.
+> Sometimes when editing JavaScript classes, they will not update until you stop and restart the dev server.